cal2u/homebrew-science/README.md

 Homebrew-Science-Apps
 ============
-This repository contains some scietific apps with Appbundles.
+This repository contains some scietific apps and/with related appbundles.

 Installing Formulae
 --------------------------------
 Just `brew tap schoeps/homebrew-science-apps` and then `brew install <formula>`.

-To install the Octave GUI, do:
-`brew install Octave-App`
+The following apps are available
+- Octave-App
+- R-App (formula from [joshbode][])

+coming soon
+- ngsolve
+- netgen
+- gmsh

 You can also install via URL: